DevanshuSawarkar/College_Student_Placement_Analysis/README.md

     - Students with internship experience (Yes) are more frequently placed.
 - Heatmap of Feature Correlation:
     - ![Heatmap of Feature Correlation](images/heatmap.png "Heatmap of Feature Correlation")

+-
+    ## 4.1.
+Univariant Analysis

+    Univariate analysis focused on each variable independently:

+    - IQ and CGPA are normally distributed with mild right skew.
+    - Academic Performance, Communication Skills, and Extra-Curricular Score    show balanced spread.
+    - Placement Outcome (target) is imbalanced:
+        - Around 83% students are not placed, and only 17% are placed.
+    - No missing values or duplicates were found.
+    - Internship Experience is binary (Yes/No) and was encoded for modeling.

+-
+    ## 4.2.
+Multivariant Analysis

+    Multivariate analysis explored interactions between variables and their effect on placement:

+    - CGPA vs Placement:
+        - Students with higher CGPA were more likely to be placed.
+        - Clear distinction in median CGPA between placed vs not placed     students.
+    - IQ vs Placement:
+        - Students with higher IQ tended to have higher placement probability.
+    - Internship Experience:
+        - Strongly correlated with placement.
+        - Students with internships had significantly higher placement rates.
+    - Feature Correlation Heatmap:
+        - Positive correlation among IQ, CGPA, Academic Performance, and    Placement.
+        - All features show varying but meaningful contributions to placement.

 # 5. Key Insights